ClaudioESSilva/claudioessilva.github.io/content/post/2018-09-04-dont-cutoff-yourself-when-dealing-with-dates-in-t-sql-did-you-know.md

 But why don't the 2nd and 3rd columns return the exact same value?!

-<h4>What is your interpretation?</h4>
+#### What is your interpretation?

 What do you read when you see some date in a format like "01-Jan-00 00:00:00.000"?
 Keep in mind that I'm talking about the output directly from the table and without any formatting.
 1st of January seems to leave no doubt (just because there is no default date format starting with two digits for the year), but...what about the year part '00'?
 It stands for 1900 and the 3rd column is wrong?
 Or it stands for 2000 and the `DATEPART` function is returning the wrong value?

-<h3>Both are returning the correct value!
-Say hello to "Two Digit Year Cutoff" configuration</h3>
+### Both are returning the correct value!
+Say hello to "Two Digit Year Cutoff" configuration

 You can find it on the advanced tab in the Server Proprieties:
 <img src="https://claudioessilva.github.io/img/2018/09/ssms_twodigityearcutoff.png" alt="" width="656" height="594" class="aligncenter size-full wp-image-1547" />